stardomains3/oxproxion/README.md

 **🖼️ Image Generation**: With models that support it!
 ✍️ System Message Customization: Create, edit, and manage a library of system messages to guide the AI's behavior and persona.
 🔗 OpenRouter Integration:
-  • Long-press the model name to open the OpenRouter models list in your browser.
+  • Tap icon in model list to open the OpenRouter models list in your browser.
   • Long-press the API key icon to view your remaining OpenRouter credits.
 📋 Effortless Copying: Press any avatar to copy the corresponding response to the clipboard.
 📄 On-Device PDF Export: Long-press the AI avatar icon to generate a PDF of that specific response, created locally using Android's native tools.